Pupillage

 TENANCY RECRUITMENT

-Chambers Policy is to offer Tenancies to all Pupils who are determined by a meeting of Chambers Tenancy and Pupillage Committee to have met the Selection Criterion for Tenancy following Pupillage.
-There is no competition between pupils and there will be three Tenancy places available to those pupils who satisfy the selection process.
+Chambers policy is to offer tenancy to all pupils who are determined by a meeting of Chambers Tenancy and Pupillage Committee to have met the Selection Criterion for Tenancy following Pupillage.
+There is no set number of tenancies available and therefore no competition between pupils.

 The selection process is as follows;